Drudenhaus/ctci/README.md

-Python solutions for problems in Cracking the Coding Interview, 6th edition.
+Python and Java solutions for problems in Cracking the Coding Interview, 6th edition.